One-Shot Neural Architecture Search via Compressive Sensing: CoNAS: A new NAS approach

-\paragraph{Full Algorithm.} We now describe CoNAS in detail, with pseudocode shown in Algorithm~\ref{alg: CoNAS}.
-We first train a one-shot model with standard backpropagation but only updates the weight corresponding to randomly sampled sub-graph edges for each minibatch.
-Then, we randomly sample sub-graphs by generating architecture encoder strings $\bm{\alpha} \in \{-1, 1\}^n$ using a $Bernoulli(p)$ distribution for each bit of $\bm{\alpha}$.
+We first train a parameter-shared one-shot model~\citep{li2019random} with standard backpropagation; however, we only update the weights corresponding to the randomly sampled sub-graph edges for each minibatch.
+Then, we randomly sample sub-graphs by generating architecture encoder strings $\bm{\alpha} \in \{-1, 1\}^n$ from some distribution. (e.g., a $Bernoulli(p)$ distribution for each bit of $\bm{\alpha}$ independently).